tpb1908/CWDoc/doc_gen.md

 A relative URL can be only a file name or it can start with either "/" or "./" specifying a path in the repository.

 If the URL begins with "http://" or "https://" it is assumed to be valid and returned.
-Otherwise, the offset is calculated and the url is added as the file path in a link to githubusercontent.
+Otherwise, the offset is calculated and the URL is added as the file path in a link to githubusercontent.

 The ```concatenateRawContentUrl``` function is used when parsing image links, as well as when checking links in a repository README.